kisaraofpern/zillow-calculator/README.md

 # Getting Started
-This is a boilerplate for a basic React project.
-It has a Sinatra backend, so the Sinatra server will be serving your React code up to the browser.
+This is a quick little side project that takes advantage of the Zillow API.

 You'll need to run the following commands to get started!